raspiblitz/raspiblitz/FAQ.md

 For full details see issue list of [Release 1.2 Milestone](https://github.com/rootzoll/raspiblitz/milestone/5?closed=1).

-## How to update my RaspiBlitz from v1.2 and up?

-If you have a RaspiBlitz v1.2 or higher - just follow the `UPDATE Check/Prepare RaspiBlitz Update` option from the main menu.

 ## How to update my RaspiBlitz from v1.0 and v1.1?

-For update you dont need to close any channels, remove funding or download the blockchain again.
+For update you DONT NEED to close any channels, remove funding or download the blockchain again.

 Here is a YouTube video tutorial on how to update: https://www.youtube.com/watch?v=Xvn0WQfHUdI